hatemseco/Projects/Python/Project_04_Dogs_Cats_Image_Classification/README.md

 ## Overview
 This project focuses on building and evaluating machine learning and deep learning models to classify images of **dogs and cats**.
 The work explores both traditional machine learning baselines and convolutional neural networks to understand how different modeling approaches perform on image data.

-The project is actively under development, with models, experiments, and evaluation being refined.

----

 ## Dataset
 - Dogs & Cats image dataset